Code your ESP8266 project with CLion IDE

 To flash the firmware into your ESP device, select the build configuration flash and execute it.

-You can also open the IDE terminal to execute the same command with idf.py:
+You can also open the IDE terminal to execute directly the associated command:

 $ idf.py flash monitor